chmadran/Inception/README.md

 1. Set up the Dockerfile
 2. Set up the conf file
-3. Try runing `sudo docker -it nginx`
+3. Try runing just the nginx container and getting an error 403/404 in the html.

 </details>